kenijo/AutoplayStopperMV3/README.md

 The original AutoplayStopper code is availble at the following [repository](https://github.com/kenijo/AutoplayStopperMV2).

+# Release Notes

+Version 1.1 - August 4, 2025
+• Initial release

+Version 2.0 - August 18, 2025
+• Rewrite extension to be stricted and cover a wider range of websites
+• Add the ability to turn the extension ON/OFF from the toolbar

 # Enhanced Safe Browsing

 If you have Enhanced Safe Browsing enabled, you may see the following error message: